Religious Education

 Intent (what is our Religious Education curriculum?)

 At Haddenham Community Junior School, we believe that it is important to provide a curriculum that enables our children to have a strong understanding of how RE can play an important role in their spiritual, moral, social and cultural development.
+Our RE curriculum aims to develop deep thinkers who are open-minded about religion and worldviews.
+It is relevant to our pupils; reflecting and preparing them for life in modern Britain.
+Through the scheme of learning, children will secure a deep understanding of concepts in order to be able to make connections, ask and respond to challenging questions, learn to respect and appreciate worldviews that are different to their own and consider their personal preconceptions, responses and views.

 We know that our relationships with members of our local faith communities can enrich pupils’ experiences in RE and we strive to cultivate and maintain these relationships.